-NOTE: Do not use these procedures on an external storage K2 Media Client.
-There is a required teaming configuration on external storage K2 Media Clients, which must not be changed.
-If you must restore the required teaming on an external storage K2 Media Client, refer to the K2 Media Client Service Manual.
+NOTE: Do not use these procedures on an shared storage K2 Media Client.
+There is a required teaming configuration on shared storage K2 Media Clients, which must not be changed.
+If you must restore the required teaming on an shared storage K2 Media Client, refer to the K2 Media Client Service Manual.